ishwaryachengalvarayan/Install_mediawiki_ansible_AWS_CFT/README.md

   2. Host details

-  Add the list of Servers for which Mediawiki installation is required to /etc/ansible/hosts
+  Add the list of Servers for which Mediawiki installation is required to /etc/ansible/hosts.
+Refer host file for more information.

   3. Installation using ansible